farmerabc/AdvBCT/README.md

 # Boundary-aware Backward-Compatible Representation via Adversarial Learning in Image Retrieval
 ## introduction
-Backward-compatible training (BCT) aims to deploy a new model without the operation of ``backfilling”.
+Backward-compatible training (BCT) aims to deploy a new model without the operation of "backfilling".
 We introduce AdvBCT, an Adversarial Backward-Compatible Training method with an elastic boundary constraint that takes both compatibility and discrimination into consideration.
 The codes for AdvBCT and the benchmark are all publicly available in this repo.
 ## Datasets
 ### Landmark
 #### ROxford and RParis